gweggyweggy/fixingcivmod/README.md

 Full changelog will be made at some point once I'm happy with what I want for an initial release

 Big thanks to the guys at BBG for having their code on github for me to reference/copy.
-Also big thanks to these mods for inspiration/ideas:
+Also big thanks to these mods/people for inspiration/ideas:

 Strategic Forts
+p0kiehl

 https://github.com/gweggyweggy/fixingcivmod